SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 ## Why such a big deal?

-1. Trigonometry (ratios of sides of triangles) --- and nothing more --- had not been able to yield a proof of Pythagoras' Theorem for over a thousand years, until
+1. Trigonometry (ratios of sides of triangles) --- and nothing more --- had not been able to yield a proof of Pythagoras' Theorem for over two thousand years, until
 [Jason Zimba in 2007](https://forumgeom.fau.edu/FG2009volume9/FG200925.pdf).
 (It is well worth reading that paper, it is an easy read.)